rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 alveolars, the palatal glide and front vowels co-occur with subsequent front vowels э and е, while back vowels followed by non-palatalized consonants trigger back vowel harmony in о.
-Not all instances of front mid vowels have back-vowel counterparts, so it can be assumed that vowel harmony in the mid vowels is the reﬂex of a phoneme different from those found in the dative %нень/%нэнь, comitative %нек/%нэк and definite plural
+Not all instances of front mid vowels have back-vowel counterparts, so it can be assumed that vowel harmony in the mid vowels is the reﬂex of a phoneme different from those found in the dative -нень/-нэнь, comitative -нек/-нэк and definite plural
-%не/%нэ, to name a few.
+-не/-нэ, to name a few.
 The target of vowel harmony can be located in four positions.
-It can be in (1) the affix-initial position when the affix requires a vowel and the preceding stem has no overt vowel to provide, e.g. genitive -Oń, second person singular possessive suffix
-%OT; (2) affix-internal position, e.g. the first vowel in the abessive %VTOmO; (3) affixfinal position, e.g. inessive %sO, and (4) as a stand-alone affix in the locative -O. Since vowel harmony is a progressive phenomenon, we just have to look to the preceding, left context, which is always the trigger, and close assimilation appears to provide the best characterization of this phenomenon in the literary language.
+It can be in (1) the affix-initial position when the affix requires a vowel and the preceding stem has no overt vowel to provide, e.g. genitive -Oń, second person singular possessive suffix -OT; (2) affix-internal position, e.g. the first vowel in the abessive -VTOmO; (3) affixfinal position, e.g. inessive -sO, and (4) as a stand-alone affix in the locative -O. Since vowel harmony is a progressive phenomenon, we just have to look to the preceding, left context, which is always the trigger, and close assimilation appears to provide the best characterization of this phenomenon in the literary language.